guyoron/location_taxonomize/README.txt

    NOTE that you cannot change this after you initialize.
 However, you can always disassociate the vocabulary from Location taxonomize, and re-initialize it with different settings.
 7. Initialize your Location vocabulary.
+8. If you chose to integrate with Address Field, note that you must enable the "Taxonomize locations from this field using Location Taxonomize." option for each field you want to taxonomize in that field's settings.
-8. Your vocabulary is now set up and active.
+9. Your vocabulary is now set up and active.
 Now you should see more options:

 OPERATIONS
 Gives you tools to: